MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 ### Compels {% comment %} TODO #59 Write compels: https://github.com/MiniFate/MiniFate/issues/59 {% endcomment %}

-{% comment %} Make sure to mention that players should be on board and have fun with compels.
-If they aren't, then it's wrong.{% endcomment %}

 Sometimes the GM will come up with a fun twist that makes a PC's life difficult.
 In this case they may compel a PC: the GM explain how a certain aspect would lead to the story unfolding in a manner unfavorable to the PC and